natethinks/jog/README.md

 ## Usage

 1. Add this function to your `.zshrc`

 ```
 function zshaddhistory() {
 	echo "${1%%$'\n'}⋮${PWD}   " >> ~/.zsh_history_ext
 }
 ```

 2. Download or copy the `jog` script from this repo and place it somewhere in your `$PATH`.

+3. Run `touch ~/.zsh_history_ext ; chmod 600 ~/.zsh_history_ext` to ensure that only you can read and write your history.

-3. Restart your current terminal sessions for changes to take effect. `exec $SHELL`
+4. Restart your current terminal sessions for changes to take effect. `exec $SHELL`

-4. Use `jog` whenever you find yourself lost and confused.
+5. Use `jog` whenever you find yourself lost and confused.

 It's not possible to retroactively store the directory in which a command was run, so **this tool will only work from this point forward.**

 ## Todo List

 Contributions and feature requests are welcome

 - Add support for other shells: bash, fish.